The excited visitors arrive at Cincinnati Children’s in groups of three: two students and their science teacher.

 Exploring Career Options in the Health Sciences

-Cindy Bachurski, PhD, and Iris Sageser, RDH, MS, co-direct the program.
+Cindy Bachurski, PhD, directs the program.
 When the Science Student Symposium began, Dr. Bachurski says, it focused on career paths for physicians.
 Today, the program’s scope has expanded to include a wide range of career options in the health sciences.
 Many departments volunteer professional staff time to make the symposium a valuable experience for students nearing their college years.

 Students gain insight into educational requirements, career paths and salary potential from biomedical professionals who work in many disciplines.